 *** Unchanged text is omitted ***

 A PUSCH or a PUCCH transmission, including repetitions if any, can be of priority index 0 or of priority index 1.
 For a configured grant PUSCH transmission, a UE determines a priority index from phy-PriorityIndex, if provided.
 For a PUCCH transmission with HARQ-ACK information corresponding to a SPS PDSCH reception or a SPS PDSCH release, a UE determines a priority index from harq-CodebookID, if provided.
 For a PUCCH transmission with SR, a UE determines the corresponding priority as described in Clause 9.2.4.
 For a PUSCH transmission with semi-persistent CSI report, a UE determines a priority index from a priority indicator field, if provided, in a DCI format that activates the semi-persistent CSI report.
-If a priority index is not provided to a UE for a PUSCH or a PUCCH transmission, the priority index is 0
+If a priority index is not provided to a UE for a PUSCH or a PUCCH transmission, the priority index is 0 except for a PUCCH carrying SL HARQ-ACK information for which prioritization is done as Clause 9.2.5.0.

 If a UE is provided two PUCCH-Config